iPonzu/iPonzu/README.md

 **`Junior Developer (looking for a job)`**

-I'm a younger student of Systems Development Analyst, giving everything i can to learn and making some repos to show what i learn and what i want to make, and growing with it 🌱
+I'm graduated in Systems Development Analyst, giving everything i can to learn and making some repos to show what i learn and what i want to make, and growing with it 🌱
 - My name isn't `iPonzu`, my real name is `Joao Ignacio` but it's better call me by my nickname
-- 20 years old (and counting)
+- 21 years old (and counting)
 - Fullstack Developer
 - Paying coffee to stay awake coding☕